 5. One On One Time

-The upside of having some sort of split custody is that, unless you have other children, you have some automatic opportunities for one on one time with your husband.
+The upside of having some sort of split custody is that, unless you have other children, you have some automatic opportunities for one on one time with your spouse.
 When the kids are at their mom’s house, take the opportunity to reconnect.
 To enjoy each other.
 To rediscover.

-If you forget why you fell in love with him and took all this on, then the burden could become miserable.
+If you forget why you fell in love with them and took all this on, then the burden could become miserable.
 Blended family life is complicated.
 It’s easy to get caught up in the daily responsibilities of balancing all these dynamics.

 But it’s crucial that you put yourselves as a couple first.
 And on the regular.

 Whether it’s fixing a nice dinner at home or going out, make sure you take one on one time.
 And I mean one on one time in which you do NOT talk about the kids or the ex.
 Where you’re just enjoying each other.

 Girl.
 You need some time for YOU.
 Like every week.
 Even if it isn’t a huge chunk, you need to take some time to take care of yourself.
 Self-care should not be optional.